 The GIGA shows solidarity with researchers affected by Russia's war on Ukraine and with colleagues who are at risk in their countries of origin.
 Here you will find a list of links to funding opportunities, organisations and networks that offer support for threatened and refugee researchers.

 Find a personal report by Visiting Fellow Dr. Nazir Ahmad Yosufi on his academic journey from Afghanistan to the GIGA here.
-We welcomed him at the Institute upon invitation by our President Prof. Dr. Amrita Narlikar, his research funded by the Gerda Henkel Foundation.
+We welcomed him at the Institute upon invitation by Prof. Dr. Amrita Narlikar, his research funded by the Gerda Henkel Foundation.